Knowledge base

 Then:

-- Choose an existing template, if any.
+- Choose an existing template (template) if desired.

 - Give a name to the signature.